toa-io/toa/extensions/exposition/documentation/vary.md

 # HTTP request details

-The `vary` directives family provides an ability to pass HTTP request details as an input for an operation call.
+The vary directives family provides the capability to include HTTP request details as input for an operation call.

 ## TL;DR